appwrite/appwrite/CONTRIBUTING.md

 For generating a new console SDK follow the next steps:

-1. Update the console spec file located at `app/config/specs/swagger2-<version-number>.console.json` using the Appwrite CLI tools.
-Run the `php app/cli.php specs <version-number> normal` command in a running `appwrite/appwrite` container..
+1. Update the console spec file located at `app/config/specs/swagger2-<version-number>.console.json` using Appwrite Tasks.
+Run the `php app/cli.php specs <version-number> normal` command in a running `appwrite/appwrite` container.
-2. Generate a new SDK using the command `php app/cli.php sdks `
+2. Generate a new SDK using the command `php app/cli.php sdks`
 3. Change your working dir using `cd app/sdks/console-web`
 4. Build the new SDK `npm run build`
 5. Copy `iife/sdk.js` to `appwrite.js`